miscellaneousbits/DE10_NANO_SOC_MINIMAL/README.md

 ## Implementation

-A Quartus 18.1 project is presented for the DE10 NANO, a low cost FPGA development board equipped with an Intel 5CSEBA6U23I7NDK FPGA.
+A Quartus project is presented for the DE10 NANO, a low cost FPGA development board equipped with an Intel 5CSEBA6U23I7NDK FPGA.
 The FPGA includes a dual core ARM hard processor able to run Linux, used in [this](https://github.com/miscellaneousbits/linux-socfpga-sha3-miner.git) project to test the core.
 The low cost Cyclone V FPGA can produce and verify over 25 million hashes per second using under 5 watts of power.

 An 8 stage pipeline is used in three phases since a fully unrolled 24 stage pipeline exceeds the capacity of this FPGA.

 ## Miner Component

 The component is an Avalon bus slave with a 23 word memory mapped register file for control and status.
 The Avalon bus is the bus used by the ARM cores in the SOCFPGA system.
+The mining core IP is located in directory quartus/miner_ip

 ### Block diagram